Last Updated on May 21, 2021 by Michael Joseph

 The fiber content of food can help to slow the digestion of the carbohydrates into glucose, thereby lowering postprandial (after meal) blood sugar levels (6).

-For this reason, coconut flour is a better alternative to wheat flour for maintaining stable blood sugar levels.
+For this reason, coconut flour is a better alternative to wheat flour for individuals trying to maintain stable blood sugar levels.

 However, for those who are looking for the highest-fiber flour, lupin flour may be worth a look.